zokypri/Tournament/README.md

 There is probably some way to fix the sequence but since I lack time I had to prioritize I tried to reset the sequence after each test with sql script and a @BeforeEach setup that did not work

-# Validation
-Validating the input data is done with

 # Improvements

     1. Unit tests for Player service and controller as done for Tournament